CarterEVERYTHING-Codes/ClassVote/README.md

     *   A history of their own presentation scores from past sessions where their name/account was matched.
 *   **Account Page (`/account`):** Logged-in (non-anonymous) users can manage their account, including sending a password reset email (for email/password accounts) and deleting their account.
 *   **Changelog Page (`/changelog`):** Displays the application's update history by fetching and rendering `public/CHANGELOG.md`.
+*   **Initial Server Check:** On app load, a quick check is made to Firestore.
+If unreachable, a global error page is displayed.

 ## Next Steps (Future Enhancements - Requires Server-Side Implementation)